reagento/dishka/docs/advanced/components.rst

     MainDbConnection = NewType("MainDbConnection", Connection)

 Once you have different types dishka can now understand which one is used in each place

-In the **third situation** you actually have mini-applications inside bigger one with their own scopes and event lifecycle.
+In the **third situation** you actually have mini-applications inside a bigger one with their own scopes and event lifecycle.
 So just create multiple containers.

 The different thing is when you have a bunch of different types and you do not want or even cannot replace them with new types as in p.1.
 For this case we have a different concept - **components**.

 Component
 ==============
 **Component** - is an isolated group of providers within the same container identified by a string.
 There is always a default component (``DEFAULT_COMPONENT=""``).

 Component is **set for the whole provider**, but single provider can be used in multiple components using ``.to_component(name)``.

 .. code-block:: python